verifyica-team/verifyica/LOCKING.md

 ## Context / Store Locking

-All Contexts (and it's associated Store) have a `Lock` that can be used for locking on the object.
+All Contexts (and it's associated Store) have a `Lock` that can be used for locking on the Context or Context Store object.

 ### Examples